i05nagai/memorandum/language/english_speaking.md

 * masterpiece
     * Hamlet is considered by many to Shakespeare's masterpiece
 * inspire
+    * to fill sb with confidence and desire to do sth
         * The teacher inspired his students to succeed in school
+    * if sth or sb inspires sth else, it causes or lead to it
+        * A successful TV program inspires many imitations
+    * to give sb an idean for a book, film, product, etc.
+        * a piece of music inspired by dolphin sounds
+        * the design of the car has inspired many imitations
+    * to make sb have a particular strong feeling or reaction
+        * she inspired greatly loyalty among her followers
 * reusable
     * these cups are reusable
 * colonize